backdrop-contrib/well_known/README.md

   modules](https://docs.backdropcms.org/documentation/contributed-modules)
   of the user guide for details.

-* Replace your `.htaccess` file with the one provided by this module at `htaccess/modified.htaccess`, e.g. `cp PATH_TO_CONTRIB_MODULES/well_known/htaccess/modified.htaccess PATH_TO_DOCUMENT_ROOT/.htacess`.
+* If you are using backdrop version 1.21.4 or earlier then you must replace your `.htaccess` file with the one provided by this module at `htaccess/modified.htaccess`, e.g. `cp PATH_TO_CONTRIB_MODULES/well_known/htaccess/modified.htaccess PATH_TO_DOCUMENT_ROOT/.htacess`.